Creating State-Dependent Lattices for Ultracold Fermions by Magnetic Gradient Modulation

 A question of fundamental interest when studying effective Floquet Hamiltonians concerns the evolution from a static to a modulated Hamiltonian as well as the stability of interacting Floquet systems\,\cite{Zenesini2009,Goldman2014,Bilitewski2015}.
 From an experimental point of view, excitations created by modulating the system can be observed as heating and atom loss, both of which are detrimental.
 In order to study how heating and losses depend on the amplitude and frequency of the modulation, we start with $233(10)\times10^3$ atoms in a balanced mixture of $\left| -9/2\right\rangle$ and $\left| -5/2\right\rangle$ at a temperature of $19(1)\%$ of the Fermi temperature $T_{\mathrm{F}}$.
-We turn on a three-dimensional cubic Hubbard-regime optical lattice with an isotropic tunnelling of either $174(9)\,$Hz or $67(3)\,$Hz within $200\,$ms and then linearly ramp up the modulation in $100\,$ms. After a variable waiting time $\tau_{\mathrm{W}}$ this loading procedure is reverted (see Fig.\,\ref{fig:Heating}a).
+We turn on a three-dimensional cubic optical lattice which is well described by a single band Hubbard Hamiltonian with an isotropic tunnelling energy of either $t=h\times 174(9)\,$Hz or $67(3)\,$Hz within $200\,$ms and then linearly ramp up the modulation (which only acts in the $x$ direction) in $100\,$ms. After a variable waiting time $\tau_{\mathrm{W}}$ this loading procedure is reverted (see Fig.\,\ref{fig:Heating}a).
 The final temperature after thermalization is extracted from Fermi fits to the momentum distribution\,\cite{Supplemental}.
 The measurements were taken at a static field of $160.44(1)\,$G, where the scattering length of $194.8(1)a_0$ is modulated by less than $\pm 7a_0$ for the modulation parameters of Fig.\,\ref{fig:Expansion}.